 At least here I am safe from its claws.
 The clock rings.
 Six o'clock.
 I have not looked at the clock for the past three quarters, that is a feat.
-But the only thing that can make me forgetting about the clock is thinking about what happened, and now I am left with all my questions.
+But the only thing that can make me forget about the clock is thinking about what happened, and now I am left with all my questions.
 How long will I be kept here ?
 Why am I here ?
 Why do they keep me alone ?
 I am not dangerous, but I am suffering from loneliness.
-Sometimes when there were too many people making a lot of noise, I was thinking of moving away, living alone in a quiet place, but I have change my mind.
-Please, let me see someone, I am tired of having this clock for only companion.
-Give me at least my grandfather's watch back if you want to let me alone.
+Sometimes when there were too many people making a lot of noise, I was thinking of moving away, living alone in a quiet place, but I have changed my mind.
+Please, let me see someone, I am tired of having this clock for my only companion.
+Give me at least my grandfather's watch back if you want to leave me alone.

 In fact this may have be the first signal.
 The day before, my watch broke down.
 As I have already said, it was a beautiful watch I got from my grandfather and I cared a lot about it.
 I had a neighbour who had been watchmaker - he was now retired and had a crazy passion for hats - so I immediately brought him my watch.
-I had to bear for all his chatter when he was working but at least he succeeded to fix it.
+I had to bear all his chatter when he was working but at least he managed to fix it.
 There were not more than two hours between the time when I noticed my watch was broken and the time when I was back in my house with my watch fixed, so this event did not really worry me.
 I should have been on guard, but I just spent my evening quietly, as I always do.
 Maybe I didn't want to see it - the broken watch, the lateness.
-I had always had a quiet life and I didn't want it to change.
+I had always had/led a quiet life and I didn't want it to change.

-There was a girl, she used to bring me my meal at the beginning, but now it is almost always the man who brings it to me.
+There was a girl, she used to bring me my meal in the beginning, but now it is almost always the man who brings it to me.
 He is the only person I see during the whole day.
 Henry Liddell, an impressive man with a small moustache.
 He is always wearing a jacket, like I used to do.
 He is not a bad man but he never talks to me.
 He just puts my meal on the floor and goes back, without speaking or even looking at me.
-It is like if I wasn't there.
+It is as if I wasn't there.
 But if I wasn't there you would not bring food Henry, would you ?
 So please, look at me.
-I am tired of feeling alone even when you are there.
+I am tired of feeling alone even when you are here.